 Each fall Friends of Danada, in conjunction with the Equestrian Center, put on the popular Fall Festival.
 Held annually on the second Sunday in October, this area favorite offers hayrides, family activities, horse performances and a nature art show.

 Ada L. Rice Stable

 Ada Rice’s beloved stables are still in regular use by the Equestrian Center and frequently visited and enjoyed by riders and horse lovers from near and far, including those who are visiting for the summer or winter holidays.
-Visitors will admire the traditional Kentucky-style stable.
-Be sure to keep an eye out for the stall previously occupied by Kentucky Derby winner, Lucky Debonair — as well as the new topiary that was planted to commemorate the 50th anniversary of his win.
+The traditional Kentucky-style stable includes the stall previously occupied by Kentucky Derby winner, Lucky Debonair — as well as the new topiary that was planted to commemorate the 50th anniversary of his win.

 The Danada Legacy

 The impact that Dan and Ada Rice had on DuPage County, and the acreage that they once farmed, is made clear by the many area shopping centers, parks, developments and businesses that include their combined names.
 After making their fortune in the big city, it was Danada where they found true happiness, surrounded by the county’s natural beauty and, of course, Ada’s horses.